iimrx/data-analysis-workflow/.ipynb_checkpoints/README-checkpoint.md

 ```python
 code/configurations/SQL_Config.py
 ```
-Then after adding your configurations (Or if you want to use SQLite3 as your storge db edit/add on the 'transferData.py file') and downloaded needed packages (can found in 'requirements.txt'), excute the code script to import data into the database (also the dataset is scheduled to be automaticly downloaded and transfered to the database using '<b>github actions</b>' schedules for every 40min ksa/riyadh time and you can change it inside the .yml file --> .github/workflows/main-analysis.yml).
+Then after adding your configurations (Or if you want to use SQLite3 as your storge db edit/add on the 'transferData.py file') and downloaded needed packages (can found in 'requirements.txt'), excute the code script to import data into the database.

-Also <b>github actions</b> are connected to <b>sonarcloud</b> for code security and code quality, and scheduled for every 45min which means after 5min from the code is pushed to the repo and makes checks to the whole project, if the code has faild on <b>SonarCloud (Quality Gate)</b> it will not be pushed to the next step in the pipline and this makes the proccess of catching errors more easy and fun!.
+<b>github actions</b> are connected to <b>sonarcloud</b> for code security and code quality, and scheduled for every 45min which means after 5min from the code is pushed to the repo and makes checks to the whole project, if the code has faild on <b>SonarCloud (Quality Gate)</b> it will not be pushed to the next step in the pipline and this makes the proccess of catching errors more easy and fun!.

 To run the 'ETL' process, make sure to run the following command to install and save the data to the dataset folder, and make sure you are in the right path (code/):
 ```python